 - 4.3 At RT, remove cork, add 250μl 0.5N NaOH to each tube, cover tube, mix well by inversion and spin for 5 minutes at low speed (<5,000 rpm). - 4.4 Examine tubes and record the color of the supernatant.
-The intensity of the blue color, if present, may be graded as light, medium, dark, or 1+-4+.
-For reporting, see 5.1.
+The intensity of the blue color, if present, may be graded as light, medium, dark.

-- 5.1 If the blue color of a sample is as dark as or darker than that of the 1:500 control, it is an indication of an elevated level of amylase and is reported as such.
-If the blue color of a sample is lighter than the 1:500 control, there is an indication that amylase is present; however, there is no demonstration of an elevated level.
-A sample that demonstrates absence of blue color consistent with the negative control is reported as 'did not indicate the presence of amylase'.
-Note: negative samples (like the control) may have a very slight blue tint and not appear perfectly clear. - 5.2 A negative result is not necessarily the total absence of saliva, and therefore, DNA testing should not be abandoned because of the absence of detectable amylase activity depending on case circumstances. - 5.3 This test is not human specific, there may be reactive amylases in plants and nonhuman animals.
+- 5.1 A sample that demonstrates absence of blue color consistent with the negative control is reported as 'did not indicate the presence of amylase'.
+Note: negative samples (like the control) may have a very slight blue tint and not appear perfectly clear. - 5.2 A negative result is not necessarily the total absence of saliva, and therefore, DNA testing should not be abandoned because of the absence of detectable amylase activity depending on case circumstances. - 5.3 This test is not human specific, there may be reactive amylases in plants and non-human animals.